Exchange and Mart: Printed magazine

 The Exchange and Mart magazine was published weekly from 1868 to 2009.
 During World War II, the magazine was slimmed down by paper rationing and by 1948 it was still suffering under rationing, with a circulation of 70,000.
 At its peak, it reached an audited circulation of over 350,000, making Exchange & Mart a household name.

 A 1998 study described Exchange and Mart as a "well known and established paper", also "hard edged, no nonsense" and popular for selling vehicles, a forerunner to more modern publications such as Loot.

 However, in 2009 and with its final ABC Circulation figures (December 2007) at 21,754 Exchange and Mart focused on becoming an online only business and ceased publishing the printed magazine.

 Website

 ExchangeandMart.co.uk was launched in 1996 and users could buy or sell vehicles and other items online.
 Today, the site focuses on new and used motor vehicles.
 Users can search for vehicles using a wide range of filters, including price, model, postcode, age and mileage.
 The website also includes buying advice.

 From 2012 Exchange and Mart builds and hosts web and mobile sites for independent motor dealers, helping them reach a wider, online audience.
-The Exchange and Mart portal allows motor stock to be broadcast to a dealer’s own mobile and website, as well as additional sites of their choice to generate additional leads.
+The Exchange and Mart portal allows motor stock to be broadcast to a dealer's own mobile and website, as well as additional sites of their choice to generate additional leads.

-ExchangeandMart.co.uk was relaunched in 2016 and together with a new strategy to utilise the Newsquest audience of 200 regional newspapers and 170 regional newspaper websites which can reach 24.5 million visitors per month.
+ExchangeandMart.co.uk was relaunched in 2016, together with a new strategy to utilise the Newsquest audience of 200 regional newspapers and 170 regional newspaper websites which can reach 24.5 million visitors per month.